tardis-sn/tardis-sn.github.io/content/summer_of_code/checklist.md

 8. Discuss and share your project details (don't wait!)
 9. Submit your application!

+***NOTE***
+If you use any AI or LLMs, you must disclose their use in your PRs and/or conversations with your mentor.
+Additionally, you must fully understand and be able to explain any AI-generated code you submit.
+Any undisclosed use of AI or Large Language Models, or inability to explain AI-generated contributions, will be grounds for instant disqualification.

 ### You got accepted (before coding begins)

 1. Agree to the [acceptance requirements](https://tardis-sn.github.io/summer_of_code/other_requirements#participation-requirements) **in writing**.